tishalimaaCyber/Phishing-Email-Investigation-/iocs/indicators-of-compromise.md

 Note: Authentication confirms the sending domain but does not prove the email content is legitimate.

+### Referenced Institutions
+The email referenced several unrelated, legitimate institutions to build false credibility.
+None were actually connected to the scam:
+- International Monetary Fund (IMF)
+- World Bank
+- Bank of America
+- Royal Bank of Canada
+- HDFC Bank

-## Key Findings
+### Key Findings
 - Unexpected financial reward claim
+- Impersonation of a real financial institution (AEK Bank 1826) and a named individual in an executive role (redacted for privacy)
+- Sender display name closely mirrored the recipient's own name
-- Request for government identification
+- Request for government identification and other sensitive personal data
 - Urgent response request
-- Use of trusted financial organization names
+- Name-dropping of trusted financial organizations unrelated to the scam
-- Sender identity inconsistencies
+- Sender identity inconsistencies and Reply-To mismatch